-Just like Frankenstein’s Monster - it doesn’t matter if your site’s filled with eloquent words and a wealth of information.
-If it’s not well-designed and legible with easy to find information, no one is going to read it.
+Just like Dr. Frankenstein’s monster: it doesn’t matter if your site is filled with eloquent words and a wealth of information, if it’s not well-designed and legible, it’s going to scare people away.

 What is a Frankensite?

 Granted, frankensites are in the eye of the beholder: what may be a “design flaw” to one person might be a “feature” to another.
 However, in general, these sites often have design flaws and usability issues.
 Many frankensites can be found by Googling terms like ‘ugliest websites’ or ‘worst websites’.

 How are Frankensites created?

 Frankensites can be created by a site being passed through the hands of many developers and agencies that don’t have a unified vision, or perhaps they received poor direction on what the design should be.
 They can also be created by developers who are inexperienced in design or don’t have a discerning eye for what they’re building.
 No matter which way they’re created, their visitors often suffer from a poor user experience.
 To remedy that, let’s learn about the characteristics of a Frankensite and how to mitigate them.